Last updated: 18.11 Weds 6 May 2020

 We have moved our workshops programme to a series of free online webinars.
 You can book these as they become available.

-For those making applications to our Low-Cost R&D Commissioning round, we have extended the timelines.
-This round will now close at 12 midday on 7 May 2020.
-If you think you might struggle to meet a delivery milestone for an existing project in progress, please email email@example.com or phone 0121 663 1488.
+If you think you might struggle to meet a delivery milestone for an existing project, please email firstname.lastname@example.org or phone 0121 663 1488.
 We can then discuss options to help meet your needs.
 We can also discuss alternative digital approaches to planned projects that might no longer be feasible because of the impact of Coronavirus.

 Wherever possible, we will be keeping our commitments to associates, partners and other suppliers who work with us to deliver our events and other programme elements, so they can work with us on online or remote activities and are not financially disadvantaged by the situation.